minervaproject/little-service/README.md

 ##### Docker

-`docker-compose.yml` specifies the containers needed for local development.
-Parallel to Circle's configuration, one Python container is built based on `Dockerfile`, with dependencies installed and caches locally.
-On start, `docker-entrypoint.sh` is used to activate `venv`, migrate, start a Celery worker in the background, and finally start the web server.
+Developers install native Docker for their operating system, which runs as a service in the background.  `docker-compose.yml` specifies the containers needed for local development, and currently only one Python container is needed.
+This container is described by `Dockerfile`, which specifies dependency installation and caches locally for each additional layer of dependencies.
+On start, `docker-entrypoint.sh` is used to activate Python's `venv`, run any Django migrations, start a Celery worker in the background for asynchronous tasks (a native Redis is used for this), and finally start the web server worker.

 ##### Django

-The Django installation is created in a folder named `application_service`, as in `scheduler_service`.
-A `static` folder is created for static assets. `settings.py` within a nested `application_service` contains the master configuration, and the built-in Django support for environment setting modules is used to set database configuration for Circle and local.
+By convention from Seminar, the Django installation is created in a folder named `server`.
+A `static` folder is created for static assets. `settings.py` within `config` contains the master configuration, and the built-in Django support for environment setting modules is used to set database configuration for Circle and local environments.
 URLs are indicated in `urls.py` as well.

-The application code itself is in a folder within, called `application`, as in `scheduler`.
-This application is registered with the Django installation, and its structure is mostly simple. `apps.py` is used to store some application-level configuration, `celery.py` currently only supports the local development environment's Redis, and `views.py` contain controller code.
+The application code itself is in another folder, called `little_service_app`.
+This application is registered with the Django installation, and its structure follows Django conventions. `apps.py` is used to store some application-level configuration, `celery.py` currently only supports the local development environment's Redis, and `views.py` contains controller code.
 The `templates` folder contains view-level code, and `migrations` has migrations.
+No default front-end has been added yet, so built-in Django templating is used.

 Roadmap:
-- [ ] Figure out Docker network optimization.
+- [ ] Figure out Docker network optimization, with a container for MySQL for local development.
-- [ ] Separate file location for persistent MySQL database.
+- [ ] Separate file location for persistent MySQL database for local development.
-- [ ] Shell features and parity with picasso.
+- [ ] Shell features, both at the container and application level.
 - [ ] Container for Celery/Redis.
-- [ ] Smarter healthcheck to wait for database readiness.
+- [ ] Smarter healthcheck to wait for database readiness on start.
-- [ ] Integration tests.
+- [ ] Front-end / integration tests.
-- [ ] Figure out Unicode support for database.
+- [ ] Unicode support by default for database.
-- [ ] Django Admin
+- [ ] Django Admin.

 #### Test layer

 Circle 2.0 makes use of Docker containers, so one Python and one MySQL container is specified in `.circleci/config.yml`.
 Both containers cache dependencies based on changes to `requirements.in` for Django, and save them to `venv`.
 Then migrations are run on a fresh database, followed by unit tests.
-All of the dependency setup and entrypoint scripting is done within the Circle configuration file, which needs to be kept parallel with the local and production (if any) scripts.
+All of the dependency setup and entrypoint scripting is done within the Circle configuration file, which needs to be kept parallel with the local and production Dockerfiles.

 Roadmap:
-- [ ] Container for Celery/Redis to test scheduled/delayed tasks.
+- [ ] Container for Celery/Redis, tests.
 - [ ] Smarter healthcheck to wait for database readiness.
 - [ ] Test artifacts/reporting.
 - [ ] Integration tests.

 #### Deployment layer

-The build process uses Amazon CodeBuild, which takes the specs in `buildspec.yml` and builds a single web server Docker image and registers it with Amazon ElasticContainerRegistry.
-In the future, we may want some kind of multi-container configuration.
+The build process uses Amazon CodeBuild, which takes the specs in `buildspec.yml` and builds a single web server Docker image and uploads it to Amazon ElasticContainerRegistry.
+Then, CodePipeline takes that build and deploys it with ElasticBeanstalk.

 Roadmap
-- [ ] Production environment with MySQL, Redis, Celery workers.
+- [ ] Container for Celery/Redis.
 - [ ] Deployment scripts.
 - [ ] Some strategy for scaling.
 - [ ] Strategy for storing secrets.
+- [ ] Static asset deployment strategy.
+- [ ] API / login auth / general security.

 ### Future aspirations

-The

-Roadmap
-- [ ] Static asset deployment strategy.
-- [ ] Per-application URL routing.
-- [ ] Celery/Redis within applications.
-- [ ] API / login auth

-Finally, the packaging of the service could be automated significantly.
-We could write a script to clone the repository and rename appropriate strings such as service names.
+Finally, the overall cloning of the service could be automated significantly.
+We could write a script to copy files from the repository and rename appropriate strings such as service names.
 We could also write a script to automate AWS setup, the complex details of which can be found below.

 # Technical Details